tannishk/aperitips/README.md

 The theme is managed in `/web` and all editable files must be in `web/sources`.

 The rendering files will be generated with the grunt commands, in the `/web/assets` repository.

-### Sass Install

-Sass has a Ruby dependency but if you're using a Mac, congratulations, Ruby comes pre-installed.
-If you're using something else you can check [sass install documentation](http://sass-lang.com/install).

-Ruby uses Gems to manage its various packages of code like Sass.
-In your open terminal window type:

-`gem install sass`